 Meth Lab Cleanup

 Dealing with meth has been an ongoing epidemic for years.
 Sadly, it isn’t something that will be stopped anytime soon.
-In the meantime, Rock Environmental in Rochester, NY, has devised a plan to help restore the community and rid areas of homes previously used for meth production.
+To deal with met lab cleanup, Rock Environmental has devised a plan to help restore the community and rid areas of homes previously used for meth production.

 Rock Environmental has been trained and certified for the expert removal of hazardous materials, including those that remain after meth production.
-Following all OSHA standards and the guidance documents provided by the EPA, Rock Environmental will provide professional, expert waste disposal for any meth lab cleanup request.
+Following all OSHA standards and the guidance documents provided by the EPA, we'll provide professional, expert waste disposal for any meth lab cleanup request.

 What is Meth?